LakshyaSharma207/Funky-Filter-webcam/README.md

-My version of a project from Javascript30: Project-19 Webcam Fun
+My version of a project from Javascript30: Project-19 Webcam Fun.
+I have used requestAnimationFrame for smoother animation and added more interactive filters!!

 Mix and Match Different Filters, be it B&W + Pixel or RGB-split + B&W